-- > Dismissal for lack of merit; - Dismissal with a letter of caution; - Dismissal by referral to Diversion Committee; - Dismissal by referral to Professionalism Counseling Board;^D - > Recommendation that the attorney be (privately) admonished or publicly reprimanded; - If the Screening Panel recommends an admonition or public reprimand, the attorney can file an exception to the recommendation with the Committee Chair. - The OPC can file an exception to any of the determinations or recommendations with the Committee Chair. - Following the Screening Panel Hearing, or upon completion of the Exceptions Hearing, if an Exception has been filed, the Committee Chair issues a formal determination and can either sustain, dismiss, or modify the Screening Panel's determination or recommendation of discipline. - After final written determination of the Committee Chair, where an exception had been filed, the OPC or an attorney can appeal by filing a request for review with the Supreme Court for reversal or modification.
+- Dismissal for lack of merit; - Dismissal with a letter of caution; - Dismissal by referral to Diversion Committee; - Dismissal by referral to Professionalism Counseling Board; - > Recommendation that the attorney be (privately) admonished or publicly reprimanded;

+- If the Screening Panel recommends an admonition or public reprimand, the attorney can file an exception to the recommendation with the Committee Chair. - The OPC can file an exception to any of the determinations or recommendations with the Committee Chair.
+It should be noted that the OPC filed one exception during this fiscal year 2012-2013. - Following the Screening Panel Hearing, or upon completion of the Exceptions Hearing, if an Exception has been filed, the Committee Chair issues a formal determination and can either sustain, dismiss, or modify the Screening Panel's determination or recommendation of discipline. - After final written determination of the Committee Chair, where an exception had been filed, the OPC or an attorney can appeal by filing a request for review with the Supreme Court for reversal or modification.
 The OPC refers to these as "Administrative Appeals." - > A finding of probable cause that a Formal Complaint be filed with the District Court. - A determination that a Formal Complaint should be filed is not appealable.